proggi64/fischertechnik-box-foundation/README.md

 Contains sample code for each module that demonstrate the parameters und functionality.

 ## Original Building Kits
-Contains boxes that are almost identical to boxes from the 1970's and 1980's that demonstrate how to build boxes with the library.
+Contains boxes that are almost identical to existing boxes from the 1970's and 1980's that demonstrate how to build boxes with the library.

 ## Building Kits
 Contains boxes for newer building kits from the last 20 years or so, that never had there own sorting box.
 These boxes are completely new designs.
+Each bulding kit series has its own subfolder (i.e. "ec", "em").